Skip to content

 Internal Radiation

 The radiation comes from radioactive material usually contained in very small implants called seeds.
+This is also called brachytherapy.
 Dozens of seeds are placed inside needles, and the needles are inserted into the prostate.
-The needles are removed, leaving the seeds behind.
-The seeds give off radiation for months.
-They don’t need to be removed once the radiation is gone.
+The needles are then removed, leaving the seeds behind to give off low doses of cancer-killing radiation over the course of several months.
+There is no need to remove the seeds after treatment

 Hormone Therapy for Prostate Cancer